Skip to main content

 • 304-293-6700

-The Office of Accessibility Services (OAS) helps students with disabilities in areas of academics, housing, transportation, and other resources.
+The Office of Student Accommodations (OSA) helps students with disabilities in areas of academics, housing, transportation, and other resources.
 To ensure access to University programs, accessibility specialist work individually with students to help them achieve academic success.
 Accommodations are provided in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, as well as other state and federal laws.
 Accommodations can be either on a temporary or permanent bases.
 Call or visit their website to apply for accommodations that best fit your specific needs.

 Center for Excellence in Disabilities